dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 ## Monitoring blades

 Monitoring blades provide an alternative troubleshooting experience to the methods described earlier in the topic.
-These blades can be used to diagnose all 500-series errors.
+These blades can be used to diagnose 500-series errors.

 Confirm that the ASP.NET Core Extensions are installed.
 If the extensions aren't installed, install them manually: